theboolean/visitor-info/README.md

 Tiny library that wraps other modules useful to gather information about a visitor in Javascript, such as `browser`, `timezone`, `country`, `OS`, etc...

-It is useful in case you want to find fast information about the user without making requests to a third party API service, but relying on the capabilities of the browser.
+It is useful in case you want to find fast information about the user without making requests to a third-party API service, but relying on the capabilities of the browser.

 ## How to use